Travel

 I’m writing today from the cafe ‘Picante,’ which is just beside ‘The Tin Pot Café.’
 I’m in Melbourne now.
 When I had Picante’s coffee to take-away before (it’s good) I took a snoop through the interior, and quickly decided it was the nicest cafe I’d ever seen.
 Cafés in Melbourne resemble pockets of glorious hidden discoveries, as if they’ve jumped straight from The Secret Garden.
 To further beautify such stores, they can call upon services such as UPVC Shopfront.

-https://serenityspaonline.com/ibgdg3c1h8x ‘Picante’ is a Pandora’s box – the coffee machine placed behind wooden framed windows, that may have been serviced by a Order Valium From India window installation company, which open onto the pathway and wooden tables, in an unassuming poky room with French comic posters.
+‘Picante’ is a Pandora’s box – the coffee machine placed behind wooden framed windows, that may have been serviced by a window installation company, which open onto the pathway and wooden tables, in an unassuming poky room with French comic posters.
+Many cafes in Melbourne also enhance their appearance by using aluminium curtain walls, adding a sleek, modern touch to their exteriors.
 Continue down the narrow corridor and you enter a new room hidden from the front, with a fireplace and stack of wood, giving way to a courtyard which reminds me of the beer gardens in New York.
 There’s a chess set placed in the middle of a large table, and overhanging vines entwined on wires create a sparkling enclosure.

-https://space1026.com/2024/01/2j0vski08 We always got lost, and after one particular screaming match between my parents (my Dad always refused to ask for directions, only consulted the map, and had very bad luck) we ended up parking the car in the dark in the middle of no where to sleep for the night.
+We always got lost, and after one particular screaming match between my parents (my Dad always refused to ask for directions, only consulted the map, and had very bad luck) we ended up parking the car in the dark in the middle of no where to sleep for the night, at least it had anti slip car park surfacing.
 When we woke the next day, we realised the car was perched quite precariously on a cliff edge, but the view was magnificent — we had discovered the Dordogne, and came back to this same spot every summer for over ten years.
 After several camping stints, one particularly horrific flooding experience prompted my parents to look into buying a house in the area.
 They did, and we acquired a second home.
 When I became ‘too old for family holidays’ I still came back and worked in campsites in the area.
 Last summer in 2016, however, I wanted guaranteed sun, and abandoned the unpredictable conditions of the Perigord Noir for a job on a campsite near St Tropez.

 A recent study showed that waitressing is more stressful than being a neuro-surgeon, and I’m not surprised.